danieljprice/splash/docs/settings.rst

 Plotting more than one dump file on the same page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that this is slightly different to “plotting more than one dump
+This is slightly different to “plotting more than one dump
 file on the same panel”

 .. _sec:axessettings: